ubermag/ubermagutil/README.md

 ## How to cite

-If you use this package in your research, please cite it as:
+If you use this package, please cite it as:

 1. M. Beg, R. A. Pepper, and H. Fangohr.
-User interfaces for computational science: A domain specific language for OOMMF embedded in Python.
-[AIP Advances, 7, 56025](http://aip.scitation.org/doi/10.1063/1.4977225) (2017).
+User interfaces for computational science: A domain specific language for OOMMF embedded in Python. [*AIP Advances*, **7**, 56025 (2017)](http://aip.scitation.org/doi/10.1063/1.4977225).

 2. M. Beg and H. Fangohr. ubermag/ubermagutil: Python utilities package used across most of Ubermag packages.
 Zenodo.
 [DOI: 10.5281/zenodo.3539490](http://doi.org/10.5281/zenodo.3539490) (2020).